Brahim Boudebouda

-Brahim Boudebouda (ابراهيم بدبودة; born 28 August 1990 in Algiers) is an Algerian footballer who current plays as a left back for Algerian Ligue 2 club RC Kouba.
+Brahim Boudebouda (ابراهيم بدبودة; born 28 August 1990) is an Algerian footballer who current plays as a left back for Algerian Ligue 2 club RC Kouba.

 Club career

 MC Alger

 On 25 February 2008 Boudebouda, just 17 years old at the time, made his professional debut for MC Alger in the local derby against USM Alger in Koléa, coming on as a substitute for Smaïl Chaoui in the 63rd minute.
 MC Alger went on to win the game 1–0.

 In the 2009–2010 season, Boudebouda made 16 appearances and scored 2 goals for MC Alger as they won the league title for the first time since 1999.

 On 3 April 2011 Boudebouda helped MC Alger qualify to the second round of the 2011 CAF Champions League with two goals in a 3–0 win against Zimbabwean side Dynamos F.C.
 He was decisive again in the second round, with an 89th-minute winner against Inter Luanda of Angola, as MC Alger won 3–2 and advanced to the group stage.

 On 10 May 2011 Boudebouda went on trial with Belgian side Germinal Beerschot.